stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 > This tooling does not explicitly support or conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
 I do not currently test with the stacks feature.
 It is unclear when this feature will be finalised, or if an equivalent will be implemented by OpenTofu.

+### Working with TF Versions

+By design, this tooling uses the copy of Terraform or OpenTofu that you provide.
+It does not install or manage copies of Terraform and OpenTofu, and it is not dependent on specific versions of these tools.

+You will need to use different versions of Terraform and OpenTofu for different projects.
+To handle this, use a tool version manager.
+The version manager will install the versions that you need and automatically switch between them as needed.
+Consider using [tenv](https://tofuutils.github.io/tenv/), which is a version manager that is specifically designed for TF tools.
+For projects that use multiple technologies, consider using [mise](https://mise.jdx.dev/), which can manage versions of many tools and programming languages.

+The generated projects include a `.terraform-version` file so that your tool version manager installs and use the Terraform version that you specify.
+To use OpenTofu, add an `.opentofu-version` file to enable your tool version manager to install and use the OpenTofu version that you specify.

+> This tooling can [switch between Terraform and OpenTofu](#using-opentofu).
+This is specifically to help you migrate projects from one of these tools to the other.

 ## Setting Up a Project

 You need [Git](https://git-scm.com/) and [Copier](https://copier.readthedocs.io/en/stable/) to add this template to a project.
 Use [uv](https://docs.astral.sh/uv/) or [pipx](https://pipx.pypa.io/) to run Copier.
 These tools enable you to use Copier without installing it.